eslint/eslint/docs/developer-guide/contributing.md

 * `New` - implemented a new feature.
 * `Upgrade` - for a dependency upgrade.

-The message should a one-sentence description of the change.
+The message summary should a one-sentence description of the change.
 The issue number should be mentioned at the end.
 If the commit doesn't completely fix the issue, then use `(refs #1234)` instead of `(fixes #1234)`.

-Here are some good commit message examples:
+Here are some good commit message summary examples:

 ```
 Build: Update Travis to only test Node 0.10 (refs #734)